hitachisolutionsamerica/hsa-docker-airflow/README.md

 # What is Apache Airflow?
 > Airflow is a platform to programmatically author, schedule and monitor workflows.

 https://airflow.apache.org/

 # TL;DR
+This is a repository which tracks `bitnami/bitnami-docker-airflow` but adds additional functionality to support the needs of Hitachi Solutions and it's customers.
+For our purposes, only Airflow 2.0 is built and maintained.

 ## Docker Compose